 David Garber – Founder, Artistic Director, Executive Director, Conductor

-David is the Founder, Artistic Director, Executive Director & Principal Conductor of Edmonton Metropolitan Chorus.
-He has also served as Executive Director for Pro Coro Canada, General Manager for Richard Eaton Singers, and Administrative Director for i Coristi Chamber Choir.
+David Garber is a multi-talented musician and educator with a rich background in choral conducting and trombone performance.
+A graduate of Eastern Mennonite University, he pursued graduate studies in Choral Conducting at the University of Alberta.
+His passion for music led him to serve in various leadership roles, including Founder, Artistic Director, Executive Director & Principal Conductor of Edmonton Metropolitan Chorus.
+He has also held positions as Executive Director for Pro Coro Canada, General Manager for Richard Eaton Singers, and Administrative Director for i Coristi Chamber Choir.

 Remi Do, Resident Accompanist